June 4, 2026

-Before starting GLP-1 receptor agonists, it is crucial to understand that while these medications can provide significant weight loss and metabolic benefits, real-world effectiveness depends on strict adherence, gastrointestinal side effects are common and often lead to discontinuation, and long-term success requires ongoing lifestyle changes and monitoring.
+Before starting GLP-1 receptor agonists, it is important to understand that while these medications can provide significant weight loss and metabolic benefits, real-world effectiveness depends partly on adherence, dosing, and continued treatment, gastrointestinal side effects are common and often lead to discontinuation, and long-term success requires ongoing lifestyle changes and monitoring.

 GLP-1 receptor agonists were first approved for type 2 diabetes in 2005 and have rapidly expanded in use for obesity management.
 The popularity of GLP-1 medications has led to shortages and increased public discussion about their role in weight loss culture.
 GLP-1 drugs have influenced the cultural conversation about obesity, shifting perceptions toward medical management and away from solely lifestyle-based approaches.